 Dear B2B Marketing Consultant – What Services Do You Offer?

-I’m mostly a strategist, so that’s why I’m usually hired.
-I have a strong background in B2B marketing and have a unique understanding of how best to: 1) figure out the ‘story’ and 2) devise a communications plan and content mix that supports brand awareness as well as the sales process, employee engagement and customer loyalty.
-I’m also a strong project leader and can work on a contract basis to oversee content development, processes, metrics, tactics and people to ensure business goals are met.
+People usually hire me for my experience as a communications strategist and marketing generalist.
+I have a strong background in B2B marketing and a unique understanding of how best to: 1) figure out the ‘story’ and 2) devise a communications plan and content mix that supports brand awareness, the sales process, employee engagement, and customer loyalty.
+I’m also a strong project leader and can work on a contract basis to oversee content development, processes, metrics, tactics, and people to ensure business goals are met.

 1. You want to figure out your brand’s position and message.